-I’m convinced my so-called muse got fed up with me a few years ago and packed up and astro-travelled to Hollywood where she’s happily providing the scriptwriters of the StarGate shows with all my ideas.
-I’ve scrapped a good half-dozen ideas after seeing them realised on that franchise.
+I’m convinced my so-called muse got fed up with me a few years ago and packed up and astro-travelled to Hollywood where she happily provided the scriptwriters of the StarGate shows with all my ideas.
+In my first few years of my writing career I scrapped a good half-dozen ideas after seeing them realised on that franchise.

 Now I know I needn’t have hit delete after all.
 As disconcerting as it is to discover that other writers have a similar thought process to you, it’s important to realise that almost all of our ideas are derivative.
-There are only
+According to Georges Polti, there are only

 The solution to the dilemma of writing something that turns out to be similar to another story that you may not even have read or know about is characterisation.
 It is your characters who make your story unique.
 Give your characters strong, convincing motivations and allow your plot to move fluidly based on the actions of the characters.
 It is your unique perspective that shapes your characters (even if they’re nothing like you) and therefore your story will be unique if you put character first and plot second.